ignatiusarviant/Amazon-Deliveries-as-Fast-or-Slow-Prediction/README.md

 **python delivery_time_ml.py**

-This will train the Random Forest model and show the ROC curve with evaluation metrics displayed on the plot.
+This will train the Random Forest model and display the ROC curve, along with evaluation metrics, on the plot.

 ### 4. Evaluation Metrics
 - F1 Score